D4wnstar/aetherwisp/Material physics/Atoms/Hydrogen atom.md

 [^4]: It can be solved using the generating function of the Laguerre polynomials.
 See for instance Bransden & Joachaim Appendix 3.
 Be careful with definitions, as Bransden uses the alternative definition of the polynomials which omits $1/q!$, whereas this article includes it.

 [^5]: We have $x\to\rho$, $m\to2l+1$ and $n\to n-l-1$.
 Be careful of the definition: the handbook's definition of the polynomials omits $1/n!$ whereas we include it, so we need to do two things before anything else: divide the polynomial by $n!$ (which becomes $(n!)^{2}$ due to the square) and convert $n\to n+m$.
 Then do the substitutions above.

+[^6]: What "considerably" means is clearly quite arbitrary.
+It depends, as always, on how precise one wants to be.
+Most everyday radiation, such as visible light is well over the threshold, as its wavelength is around $\sim 10^{-6}\text{ m}$.